-- 3313 MONEY AND BANKING 3 credit hours Evolution of money and banking; organization operation of chartered banks and other financial institutions; the role of the Federal Reserve System and financial institutions in the money supply process, demand for money; monetary policy, regulations of the financial system, foreign exchange market.
+3313 MONEY AND BANKING 3 credit hours Evolution of money and banking; organization operation of chartered banks and other financial institutions; the role of the Federal Reserve

+System and financial institutions in the money supply process, demand for money; monetary policy, regulations of the financial system, foreign exchange market.
 Lecture 3 hours.
 Prerequisite: ECON 2023.
-(Cross-listed with ECON 3313.) - 3603 PRINCIPLES OF FINANCE 3 credit hours An introductory course in financial management of a firm.
+(Cross-listed with ECON 3313.)

+3603 PRINCIPLES OF FINANCE 3 credit hours An introductory course in financial management of a firm.
 Areas covered include an overview of financial management; financial markets, institutions and interest rates; time value of money, risk and return, valuation of stocks and bonds; long-term investment and financing decisions; working capital management and multinational financial management.
 Lecture 3 hours.
-Prerequisites: ACCT 2013 and MATH 1513 or higher. - 3623 INVESTMENTS 3 credit hours An introduction to the appraisal of securities and the management of investment in the various types of securities and on the concepts of asset and portfolio management.
+Prerequisites: ACCT 2013 and MATH 1513 or higher.

+3623 INVESTMENTS 3 credit hours An introduction to the appraisal of securities and the management of investment in the various types of securities and on the concepts of asset and portfolio management.
 Lecture 3 hours.
-Prerequisite: FIN 3603 or permission of the Chair. - 4333 FINANCIAL MANAGEMENT 3 credit hours A detailed examination of financial management decision making techniques.
+Prerequisite: FIN 3603 or permission of the Chair.

+4333 FINANCIAL MANAGEMENT 3 credit hours A detailed examination of financial management decision making techniques.
 Topics include cash and profit planning, asset management, capital structure, capital budgeting, and firm valuation, including mergers and acquisitions.
 Lecture 3 hours.
-Prerequisite: FIN 3603. - 4453 PORTFOLIO MANAGEMENT I 3 credit hours Participation in the management of the ongoing BancFirst-Cameron Foundation Investment Portfolio at the Cameron University School of Business.
+Prerequisite: FIN 3603.

+4453 BOND ANALYSIS 3 credit hours Participation in the management of the ongoing BancFirst-Cameron Foundation Investment Portfolio.
 Activities center on administering a diversified portfolio of fixed income assets.
-Students are expected to enroll in FIN 4553 after completion of FIN 4453.
 Lecture 3 hours.
-Prerequisite: FIN 3603. - 4553 PORTFOLIO MANAGEMENT II 3 credit hours Continued participation in the management of the ongoing BancFirst-Cameron Foundation Investment Portfolio at the Cameron University School of Business.
-This course provides an opportunity for students who have completed FIN 4453 to refine skills and pursue intensive study of investment in fixed income and other securities, namely common stock and derivative securities.
+Prerequisite: FIN 3603.

+4553 STOCK ANALYSIS 3 credit hours Participation in the management of the ongoing BancFirst-Cameron Foundation Investment Portfolio.
+This course provides an opportunity for students to refine skills and pursue intensive study of investment in common stock and derivative securities.
 Lecture 3 hours.
+Prerequisite: FIN 3603.

-Prerequisite: FIN 3623 and FIN 4453. - 4471-3 SEMINAR IN FINANCE 1-3 credit hours Seminar presentation and special studies in topics of current interest in finance.
+4471-3 SEMINAR IN FINANCE 1-3 credit hours Seminar presentation and special studies in topics of current interest in finance.
 Seminar 1-3 hours.
 Prerequisite: Permission of the Chair.

-MANAGEMENT COURSES (MGMT)
+MANAGEMENT (MGMT)

-- 3013 PRINCIPLES OF MANAGEMENT 3 credit hours An introductory management course dealing with the fundamental principles of management: planning, organizing, and controlling.
+3013 PRINCIPLES OF MANAGEMENT 3 credit hours An introductory management course dealing with the fundamental principles of management: planning, organizing, and controlling.
 Lecture 3 hours.
-Prerequisite: BUS 1113 and Junior standing or department permission. - 3513 HUMAN RESOURCE MANAGEMENT 3 credit hours A comprehensive review of human resources policy
+Prerequisite: BUS 1113 and Junior standing or department permission.